oskarkorczak/algebraic-structures-auto-proving/README.md

 * (integer, last)

-### [Grupoid (aka Magma)][magma]
+### [Monoid][monoid]
-Grupoid/Magma consists of a set equipped with a single binary operation that must be closed (total binary operator) by definition.
-No other properties are imposed.

-Incidentally, naming convention is fairly inconsistent especially in this case.
-You may read about Magma origin [here][magma-mathoverflow-term-origin] and [here][magma-ethymology].
-Also, it is interesting how French preserved [various magma term meanings][magma-fr-dict], which did not happen in many other languages.
+In abstract algebra, a branch of mathematics, a monoid is a set equipped with an associative binary operation and an identity element.

 ###### Examples

-* (RoShamBo, throw) aka (RockPaperScissors, throw)
+* (sequence, concat)